To promote equality and inspire inclusion across the community by awarding grants for significant charitable and economic initiatives.

 To serve the community.

 Sunday's Child was formed by ten friends in the fall of 2013.
-Together, they sought to create a culture and community of acceptance for Lesbian, Gay, Bisexual and Transgender (LGBT) individuals in the Pensacola Bay Area through giving.
+Together, they sought to create a culture and community of acceptance for Lesbian, Gay, Bisexual and Transgender (LGBTQ) individuals in the Pensacola Bay Area through giving.
 To achieve this, they looked to a local successful women's group as their charity model, and quickly found a vehicle for impacting the change they envisioned.

 Now, armed with a mission to award grants for significant charitable and economic initiatives that promote diversity, inclusion and equality; and inspired by the nursery rhyme, Monday's Child,—as well as the leadership of Pensacola Impact100—these ten friends formed the founding members of Sunday's Child.